nickchao1020/hospital-measures/README.md

 ### Generating plot

-Now that the index is created and populated, running the create_plot.ipynb notebook will generate the plot.
+Now that the index is created and populated, the state-measurement bar plot can created by running the create_plot.py script.
+This script takes an input argument for the filepath where you want to save the plot:

+`python3 scripts/create_plot.py path/to/save/plot.png`

 ### Pushing image to AWS ECR